vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "The best revenge is massive success." - Frank Sinatra "You miss 100% of the shots you don't take." - Wayne Gretzky "Keep shining, because the right people will be blinded by your light."
-"The only limit to our realization of tomorrow will be our doubts of today." - Franklin D. Roosevelt "You don't have to be perfect to start, but you have to start to be perfect."
+"You don't have to be perfect to start, but you have to start to be perfect."
 "The greatest wealth is health." - Virgil
 "Do something wonderful; people may imitate it." - Albert Schweitzer